SummerOfBitcoin/code-challenge-2024-lord2anil/SOLUTION.md

 ### The implementation of the block construction program involves the following steps:

+#### Frequentlly used functions
+The `rustblock/src/utiles.rs` file contains the all functions that are used in the program.
+Some frewuentlly used functions are as follows:
+- **double_sha256:** The function calculates the double SHA-256 hash of the input data.
+- **reverse_bytes:** The function reverses the bytes of the input data.
+- **convert_to_4bytes:** The function converts the input data to a 4-byte little-endian format.
+- **convert_to_8bytes:** The function converts the input data to a 8-byte little-endian format.
+- **merkle_root:** The function calculates the merkle root of the input data.

-1. Create a Struct `Transaction` to represent a transaction.
+1. Struct `Transaction` to represent a transaction.
 The structure of the transaction is as follows:
 ```
 pub struct Transaction {
     pub version: u32,